convox/docs/docs/reference/rack-parameters/NLB.md

 # NLB

 Public Network Load Balancer (NLB) for the Rack.
 When enabled, creates an internet-facing Layer 4 load balancer that Services can opt into via the [nlb:](/application/services#nlb) field in `convox.yml`.
-The existing Application Load Balancer (ALB) is unaffected — the NLB is a sidecar for TCP workloads that the ALB cannot handle.
+The existing Application Load Balancer (ALB) is unaffected.
+The NLB is a sidecar for TCP workloads that the ALB cannot handle.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |